MihkelMK/hatventure/README.md

 # hatventure

 Tool for TTRPGs.
-Players and DM can add good and bad outcomes of a choice or situation.
+Players and DM can add positive and negative outcomes.
 One is chosen at random.

 ## Development